 Voyaging With Kids was published in 2015 by L&L Pardey books and is available in both hard copy and ebook formats.

 Between Sara, Michael and I, we have many miles of cruising experience as parents, and a breadth of children’s ages aboard.
-But our miles, our experience aside: what makes this book special is that it shares not just our perspective, but information we draw from more than 65 other families who have successfully gone cruising.
+But our miles, our experience aside: what makes this book special is that it shares not just our perspective, but information we draw from scores of other families who have successfully gone cruising.
 We’ve seen first hand the range of boats, budgets and family sizes out cruising; by sharing a spectrum of these, we hope to help others visualize the unique way that their own cruising dreams can take shape.

 With vivid examples and dozens of anecdotes by families that are “out there,” Voyaging With Kids can be shared as an antidote to quell the fears of that grandparent / aunt / uncle / BFF.
 With color photos throughout, we hope to make the cruising life feel as real as possible.
 This isn’t just the book I wanted to read when we were formulating our plans; it’s the one I wanted to give my parents, to help them visualize what we eagerly anticipated for ourselves and their grandchildren.